erik-perri/m2-event-log/.docs/custom-placeholders.md

 # Custom Placeholders

-This is the preferred way to add links or other dynamic content to the log entry.
+This is the only way to add links or other dynamic content to the log entry.
 The example below will replace `{banner}` with a link to a banner edit page.
 We prefer to use a placeholder so the message can be translated later.
 It also offers the benefit of being able to load the current banner (using the `banner-id` context) which allows the